 Renewable energy contributed to almost 10% of electricity production in 2007.
 The renewable energy industry is backed by solid hydropower sources and solar energy in Morocco with the recently installed 147 MW wind energy parks of which 975 MW is under deployment.

 Morocco is on its move to start $13 billion enlargements to its wind, solar and hydroelectric power production scope and related infrastructure that should pave the way in allowing the country to generate the target of 42% of its electricity from renewable sources by 2020.

-The determination of the government on increasing the solar power by developing solar energy projects in Morocco as well as other renewable energy projects was brought about by the figures shown in a statistical studies, Morocco’s oil amounted at around USD1.4 billion in subsidies from January to September 2009 which is 57.9% lower compared to year 2008.
+The determination of the government on increasing the solar power by developing solar energy projects in Morocco as well as other renewable energy projects was brought about by the figures shown in a statistical studies, Morocco’s oil amounted at around USD1.4 billion in subsidies from January to September 2009 which is 57.9% lower compared to the year of 2008.

 In November 2009, Morocco declared it would set up two gigawatts of solar capacity by 2020.
-One of the largest solar energy projects in Morocco and the world has been launched with an estimated cost of USD9 billion.
+One of the largest solar energy projects in Morocco and the world has been launched with an estimated cost of USD 9 billion.
 The primary objective is to produce 2,000 megawatts of solar generation capacity by the year 2020.
 Five solar power stations are to be constructed.
-A public-private venture, Moroccan Agency for Solar Energy (MASEN), has been founded to be in charge the project.
+A public-private venture, Moroccan Agency for Solar Energy (MASEN), has been founded to be in charge of the project.